benjiemalinao87/queue-services/lessons_learn.md

    - `contact_id` - Identifier for the contact/user
    - `message_id` - Unique identifier for the message
    - `message_text` - The actual user query to be processed
-   - `callback_url` - Where to send the AI's response
+   - `callback_url` - Where to send the AI's response (IMPORTANT: Always use `https://cc.automate8.com/send-sms` for production)
    - `rate_limit_key` - Used for rate limiting

 2. **Queue Processing**: The message is added to the `ai-response-queue` and picked up by the worker.